ory/hydra/sdk/go/hydra/swagger/docs/OAuth2Api.md

 Get Well-Known JSON Web Keys

 Returns metadata for discovering important JSON Web Keys.
 Currently, this endpoint returns the public key for verifying OpenID Connect ID Tokens.
 A JSON Web Key (JWK) is a JavaScript Object Notation (JSON) data structure that represents a cryptographic key.
 A JWK Set is a JSON data structure that represents a set of JWKs.
 A JSON Web Key is identified by its set and key id.
 ORY Hydra uses this functionality to store cryptographic keys used for TLS and JSON Web Tokens (such as OpenID Connect ID tokens), and allows storing user-defined keys as well.
-The subject making the request needs to be assigned to a policy containing:  ``` { \"resources\": [\"rn:hydra:keys:hydra.openid.id-token:public\"], \"actions\": [\"GET\"], \"effect\": \"allow\" } ```

 ### Parameters